-We have not previously submitted a new drug application, or NDA, to the FDA, or a marketing authorization application, or MAA, to the EMA or the MHRA.
+We have not previously submitted a new drug application, or NDA, to the FDA, or a marketing authorization application, or MAA, to the EMA or the MHRA, and have not obtained regulatory approval for COMP360.
 Before obtaining regulatory approvals for the commercial sale of COMP360 or any future therapeutic candidates, we must demonstrate through lengthy, complex and expensive preclinical testing and clinical trials that COMP360 and any future therapeutic candidates are both safe and effective for use in each target indication.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
-Failure can occur at any time during the clinical trial process, and, because COMP360 is in an early stage of development, there is a high risk of failure and we may never succeed in developing marketable products.
+Failure can occur at any time during the clinical trial process, and while COMP360 is in a late stage of development, there continues to be a high risk of failure and we may never succeed in developing marketable products.

 The time required to obtain approval by the FDA, the EMA, the MHRA and comparable foreign authorities is unpredictable but typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a therapeutic candidate's clinical development and may vary among jurisdictions.
-We have not obtained regulatory approval for COMP360.
+For example, we cannot be certain of the impact on our therapeutic candidates of the draft legislation in the European Union related to pharmaceutical product development and marketing published by the European Commission in April, which, once approved, will replace the current European Union regulatory framework for medicines.
+We recently commenced our Phase 3 clinical program for COMP360 in TRD.
+We requested feedback from the FDA regarding the protocol amendments for our Phase 3 clinical program and recently received and reviewed the requested feedback regarding such protocol amendments.
+We continue to conduct our Phase 3 clinical program in accordance with our previously announced study design.
+We have Breakthrough Therapy Designation and anticipate having on-going dialogue with FDA throughout the conduct of the Phase 3 trials.
+However, FDA may disagree with our study design or conduct, and may make recommendations or request changes in the design or conduct of our pivotal programs that may require us to conduct additional clinical trials or otherwise delay our Phase 3 clinical program or may impact the review process for our new drug application for COMP360.
 It is possible that neither COMP360 nor any future therapeutic candidates we may seek to develop in the future will ever obtain regulatory approval.